I've always embraced technology from a young age.

-They were learning and spelling games, some that taught me how to code.
+They were learning, and spelling games, and some taught me how to code.

-We always used all kinds of electronics in my house.
+I always had all kinds of electronics in my house.

-My dad even had a full-size pinball machine in our basement and modified it so it was either free or pennies to play.
-Space Invaders.
+We even had a full-size space invaders arcade game in our basement, and my dad modified it to use pennies to play.

-In high school, I took computer classes on an Apple computer, it looked like a dog kennel with a tv screen and an attached keyboard.
-I learned CAD design programs and learned to type on a keyboard correctly.
+In high school, I took computer classes on an Apple computer that looked like a dog kennel with a tv screen and an attached keyboard.
+I learned CAD design programs and how to type on a keyboard correctly.

 I was born partially deaf.
 I can't hear sounds like other normal hearing people can.

-For me, the volume of sound is turned down - about halfway compared to normal hearing.
+For me, the sound volume is always turned down - about halfway compared to normal hearing people.

-My grandmother, mother, my daughter, and I, all inherited the same genetic bilateral sensorineural hearing loss.
+My grandmother, mother, daughter, and I all inherited the same genetic bilateral sensorineural hearing loss.
 My older brother hears fine.
 My boys hear normally.
 Many others in my family can hear perfectly too.
 Genetics are weird.

-I got my first hearing aids when I was 4, after failing the first hearing test I ever had.
+I got my first hearing aids when I was 4, after failing my first hearing test.